HMS Thrasher (N37): Double VC

-On 16 February 1942 north of Crete, Thrasher, was attacked after sinking a supply ship.
-After surfacing later, two unexploded bombs were discovered in the gun-casing.
+On 16 February 1942 north of Crete, Thrasher was attacked after sinking a supply ship.
+After the boat surfaced, two unexploded bombs were discovered in the gun-casing.
 Lieutenant Peter Scawen Watkinson Roberts and Petty Officer Thomas William Gould removed the first one without too much difficulty, but the second was lying in a very confined space and they had to approach it lying full length.
 Gould lay on his back with the bomb in his arms while Roberts dragged him along by the shoulders.
 It was 50 minutes before they got the bomb clear and dropped it over the side.
 As a result of their heroic actions which likely saved Thrasher, both men were awarded the Victoria Cross.
 The citation read "The King has been Graciously pleased to approve of the grant of the Victoria Cross for great valour while serving in HM Submarine Thrasher to Lieutenant Peter Scawen Watkinson Roberts, RN and Petty Officer Thomas William Gould.

 "On February 16th, in daylight, HM Submarine Thrasher attacked and sank a heavily escorted supply ship.
 She was at once attacked by depth-charges and was bombed by aircraft.
 The presence of two unexploded bombs in the gun-casing was discovered when after dark the submarine surfaced and began to roll.
 Lieutenant Roberts and Petty Officer Gould volunteered to remove the bombs, which were of a type unknown to them.
 The danger in dealing with the second bomb was very great.
 To reach it they had to go through the casing, which was so low that they had to lie at full length to move in it.
 Through this narrow space, in complete darkness, they pushed and dragged the bomb for a distance of some 20 feet until it could be lowered over the side.
 Every time the bomb was moved there was a loud twanging noise as of a broken spring which added nothing to their peace of mind.
 This deed was more gallant as HM Submarine Thrasher's presence was known to the enemy; she was close to the enemy coast and in waters where his patrols were known to be active day and night.
 There was a very great chance, and they knew it, that the submarine might have to crash-dive while they were under the casing.
 Had this happened they must have been drowned."

+Men standing by and on a model of HMS Thrasher made for Shoreditch Warship Week 1943, Lieutenant H. S. Mackenzie, Commander at right.